 As said Latvia is watery.
 We have around 12,000 rivers and 3,000 lakes!
 Many of them are perfect for kayaking and canoeing.
 This activity is a must while traveling to Latvia.
 Especially if you come in the summer.

-Latvians too love cruising the waters.
+Latvians love cruising the waters.
 Yet, you won’t feel in any way overwhelmed here.
 Latvian countryside, as well as rivers and lakes, are far from being crowded.
-In many secluded places, you and your travel mates will enjoy total serenity.
+In many secluded places, you and your travel fellows will enjoy total serenity.